fru-io/handbook/docs/index.md

+---
+title: Welcome to the DDEV Handbook
+description: DDEV is an open and transparent workplace.
+Here's how we work.
+---
 # Welcome to the DDEV Handbook

 The purpose of this handbook is to help you understand how DDEV works as an organization.
 We believe in [transparency and open-source](https://github.com/drud/community) as guiding principles for improvement.
 Please open a pull request to suggest improvments and [use issues](https://github.com/drud/community/issues) to guide us.